Wrongful Death Attorney

 Every state has its own time window within which a wrongful death claim must be filed.
 This is known as the statute of limitations.
 Under Texas law, legal action must be taken within two years of a loved one’s loss.
 Failure to file within this time frame likely will result in the loss of the right to compensation.Seek Justice with the Assistance of a Wrongful Death Lawyer in Fort Worth

 Bill Berenson is a compassionate injury attorney committed to seeking justice for families in Fort Worth and the surrounding cities who are coping with a tragic loss.
-He has practiced law for over 36 years and has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for over 20 years.
+He has practiced law for 40 years and has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for over 20 years.
 Wrongful death claims are complex and can require extensive analysis.
 At our law firm, we work hard to pursue the compensation that your family deserves for your loss.
 We understand that this is a painful time, which is why we are dedicated to representing bereaved individuals with the utmost compassion and professionalism.
 To learn more, call us for a free initial consultation with a Fort Worth wrongful death lawyer at 817-885-8000 or contact us online.
 We can also be reached toll-free at 1-888-801-8585.